DocSkunKovitch/DocSkunKovitch/README.md

 - 👋 Hi, I’m @DocSkunKovitch
-- 👀 I’m interested in developpement but only played with some Qbasic 25 years ago
+- 👀 I’m interested in developpement but only played with some Qbasic 25 years ago and some basis on C++
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on whatever I could be usefull
 - 📫 How to reach me ...